 Private lessons in respective areas of voice, keyboard, guitar, strings, wind, brass, or percussion instruments.
 Both music major and non-major students pay the college for the cost of academic credit and a fee for individual lessons.
 Performance in a Friday Arts program is expected, unless excused by applied instructor in writing.
-Stated level repertoire must be satisfied through jury evaluation before advancement to next level to the non-major.
-Examination of rhythmic and pitch notation, and the ways in which they are combined to make music.
-Students will learn to read music, to listen to it for more understanding and pleasure, and to be familiar enough with the keyboard for basic note reading.
-No previous background required.
-Available on a Pass/No Pass basis.

-can be achieved.
-MUS 302 must be completed to satisfy requirements of all music majors, except Music Business and Music and Youth Ministries, which require successful
+Stated level repertoire must be satisfied through jury evaluation before advancement to next level can be achieved.
+MUS 302 must be completed to satisfy requirements of all music majors, except Music Business and Music and Youth Ministries, which require successful completion of MUS 202.